 Ken Ungar (34:40):

 You actually think better of the energy drink because they’re in the action sport.
 Because if you love that action sport, you’re you as a, as a fan are going to love that energy drink, which we call image transfer in sponsorship that doesn’t work when there is an alignment.
-So, there is a lot to this, which can really be the benefit for both parties if they do it.
+So, there is a lot to this, which can really be a benefit for both parties if they do it.
 Right.
 Which was again, why we wrote the book sponsorship strategy, you know, why we do free seminars.
 Cause we, we want people to do it.
 Right.
-So that’s sponsorship works the way it was intended.
+So that sponsorship works the way it was intended.
 Yeah,

 Zach Colman (35:14):

 Definitely.
 When we finish up here, definitely, uh, send me over a link to that, that, uh, your book and I’ll, I’ll put a link to it.
 I’ll put a link to it, into the podcast so that people can find it.
 I appreciate that.
 Yeah, definitely.
 Well, it was great to have you on, I really appreciate it.
-Why don’t you again, tell everyone where they can find you. and uh, some of the outlets.
+Why don’t you again, tell everyone where they can find you? and uh, some of the outlets.